Lecturer of Urban Planning

 Recently in the News

-Goetz Wolff’s research and teaching interest center on equity and economic development issues—in particular the reciprocal roles of industries and regions in shaping each other.
+Goetz Wolff’s research and teaching interest center on equity and economic development issues—in particular the reciprocal roles of industries and regions and social movements in shaping each other.

 Revitalizing Manufacturing Industry and Jobs in Los Angeles